 Ordinary lens application: imaging of large objects.

-The advantages of a telecentric lens: the magnification is constant, does not change with the depth of field, and there is no parallax.
+The advantages of a telecentric lens machine vision: the magnification is constant, does not change with the depth of field, and there is no parallax.

 Disadvantages of telecentric lenses: high cost, large size, and heavy weight.